 We’ll consider candidates who need to take a GCSE equivalency test in English or maths.

-Candidates are required to receive their equivalency test certificates from a third party.
+Candidates are required to provide equivalency test certificates from a third party.

 A desire to teach and work with young people - ideally evidenced through some prior school experience